FilippoMB/python-time-series-handbook/_sources/README.md

 10. **Neural networks and Reservoir Computing**
     - Windowed approaches and Neural Networks for time series forecasting
-    - Forecasting with the Multi Layer Perceptron
+    - Forecasting with a Multi Layer Perceptron
     - Recurrent Neural Networks: advantages and challenges
     - Reservoir Computing and the Echo State Network
     - Dimensionality reduction with Principal Component Analysis